 As a professional speaker who must travel for work, I’ve had my fair share of trying moments.
-I’ve seen flight attendants asleep for an entire five-hour flight; had hotel rooms cancelled due to late arrival; and been lost in a strange city.
+I’ve seen flight attendants asleep for an entire five-hour flight, had hotel rooms cancelled due to late arrival, and been lost in a strange city.
 I’ve been bumped from purchased seats with no explanation.
-I’ve had other passengers who feel the need to grab my seat (or my head) as they make their way up the aisle for the 100th pee break.
-Let’s not even talk about the folks who feel the need to fully recline their seats on top of you in what is already tight quarters – perhaps those recline options ought to be banned completely.
+I’ve had other passengers who feel the need to grab my seat (or my head) as they make their way up the aisle for the hundredth pee break.
+Let’s not even talk about the folks who need to fully recline their seats on top of you in what is already tight quarters: perhaps those recline options should be banned completely.

 No one likes travel stress, but sometimes we create our own problems and cause unnecessary delays.

 As we sat in the endless line of traffic, some drivers felt they were more important than the cue and chose to pass other vehicles on the shoulder.
 This only adds to stress and chaos.
-There’s no place to go and the drivers in front who have been waiting patiently will take measures to cut off your line-jumping.
+There’s no place to go, and the drivers in front who have patiently waited will take measures to cut off your line-jumping.
 This will likely cause another collision and/or road rage.
 Do yourself a favour – just turn up the music and wait your turn.

 So when things aren’t going quite according to plan, breathe.
 It’s very likely not personal.
 Stop overreacting and assuming negative intent.
 Behave more like children and look for the joy in what would otherwise be a situation of anxiety.

 Faith Wood is a novelist and professional speaker who focuses on helping groups and individuals navigate conflict, shift perceptions and improve communications.

 The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication.

 © Troy Media

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.